Blogpost · March 21, 2026

 Sentiment:

-• Zero-shot: Common tasks, simple queries, when latency and cost matter.
+• Zero-shot: Common tasks, simple queries, when latency and cost are the priority.

-• Few-shot: Domain-specific tasks, custom formats, when accuracy matters more than speed.
+• Few-shot: Domain-specific tasks, custom output formats, when accuracy matters more than speed.

 Chain-of-Thought (CoT) Prompting